Spread the love

 4 Chord Songs with the same chords throughout

-Do you have a favourite song to play on guitar that uses the same chords throughout? it could be an easy one or a song using chords with a difficult chord voicing or ones you think are the best guitar songs to learn or practice regularly with the same progressions throughout let us know in the comments.
+Do you have a favorite song to play on guitar that uses the same chords throughout? it could be an easy one or a song using chords with a difficult chord voicing or ones you think are the best guitar songs to learn or practice regularly with the same progressions throughout let us know in the comments.